 About 5 days after we receive your application, you will receive from Binghamton University a B-Number and User ID via email.
 Once you receive your B-Number and User ID, activate your password.
 You must do this before you can successfully complete the rest of your application.

-Note: Using SOARS to self report your SAT/ACT scores fulfills the test score requirement.
+Note: Using SOAR to self report your SAT/ACT scores fulfills the test score requirement.
 If you enroll at Binghamton, you will be required to have your official test scores sent electronically.

 Binghamton requires official scores, sent electronically by a testing agency.

 - SAT Reasoning Test: Our SAT code is 2535.
 There is no need to have your scores "rushed" via paper to Binghamton.
 We only accept scores electronically.Contact College Board at www.collegeboard.org for more information.